 Instead of having to give everybody a PIN or a keycard, you can use a smartphone access control system.
 A code can be provided on each employee’s smartphone to grant access.
 This is a good choice for those looking to avoid keycards or PINs and works in a very similar way.

 Each type of access control system comes with benefits and drawbacks.
-The right system for you is the one the fits your needs the best.
+The right system for you is the one that fits your needs the best.
 It’s not uncommon to use one type of access control for the main areas of your business and another for restricted areas.
 No matter which type of access control system you choose, you’re sure to gain better security for your business.